swup/docs/src/docs/other/common-issues.md

 Swup doesn't automatically update the contents of the `head` tag.
 Any stylesheets not included in the current page's `head` will not be loaded.

-The easiest solution is using a single stylesheet for the whole website.
+The easiest solution is to use a single stylesheet for the whole website.

-If your site does require modular stylesheets per section or per template, use the [head-plugin](/plugins/head-plugin/) to add the new stylesheets and configure its `awaitAssets` option to also wait for those stylesheets to finish loading before starting the animation to the new page.
+If your site does require modular stylesheets per section or template, use the [head-plugin](/plugins/head-plugin/) to add the new stylesheets and configure its `awaitAssets` option to also wait for those stylesheets to finish loading before animating in the new page.

 ## The current and next page aren't visible at the same time